 Research Area: Organic-based Nanoscale Thin Films (MLD)

-The ability to deposit nanoscale organic-based films with molecular level control is of importance for a range of applications for which precision in composition and architecture is crucial, such as nanoelectronics and catalysis.
-We are exploring the technique of molecular layer deposition (MLD) to deposit ultra-thin organic thin films.
-The molecular analogue to atomic layer deposition (ALD), MLD reactants that undergo self-saturating reactions are introduced in sequential schemes to grow films in a layer-by-layer manner.
-In these reactions, MLD utilizes multifunctional organic molecules to build oligomer films.
-Use of MLD for growth of organic films has many advantages over traditional chemical vapor deposition methods: precise control over film thickness, conformal coating of surfaces, and an unprecedented control over the film composition.
-In MLD, the organic backbone of each monomer can be changed to meet the needs of the desired applications, such as a desired surface functionality.
-Our group is currently studying various techniques to extend the chemistries able to be deposited via MLD.
-This is achieved through the use of vacuum-compatible solvents, such as ionic liquids (IL), present during the deposition process, allowing the actual surface reaction chemistry to occur in the solvent.
-This invites the possibility of using solvent-mediated reaction mechanisms in MLD, rather than only being limited to vapor-phase reaction mechanisms.
+The ability to deposit nanoscale organic-based films with molecular-level control is of importance for a range of applications for which precision in composition and architecture is crucial, such as nanoelectronics and catalysis.
+We are exploring the technique of molecular layer deposition (MLD) to deposit ultra-thin organic and hybrid metal-organic thin films.
+MLD is performed by introducing organic reactants that undergo self-saturating surface reactions in a sequential scheme to grow films in a layer-by-layer manner, analogous to ALD.
+For hybrid films, the organic reactants are alternated with metal-organic precursors from ALD to form coordination polymers.
+MLD organic and metal-organic films have many advantages over traditional chemical vapor deposition methods: precise control over film thickness, conformal coating of surfaces, and unprecedented control over the film composition.

 Above: Ideal schematic of zinc thiolate film deposited via ALD/MLD.